lockevod/Karoo-KDoubleType/README.md

 ## Instructions

 - Add custom fields to your profiles (HR, Power, etc).
-- You can add two horizontal fields and two vertical fields.
+- You can add horizontal or vertical fields.
+- You can add rolling fields and select de rolling period (ie. change every 5-10-20-30 seconds between three fields...)
 - You can configure the fields in the configuration tab and select if you want colored zones or not.

 ## Configuration
-- You can configure left and right sides in configuration tab.
+- You can configure, for double custom fields, left/up and right/top sides in custom configuration tab.
-- Horizontal fields rounds to integer numbers ( ie for speed 12.6 you will see 13)
+- Horizontal fields rounds to integer numbers ( ie for speed 12.6 you will see 13) except for IF field.
 - If you chose vertical fields you can see 5 digits (including the decimal point for speed and slope).
 - Coloured zones are based in your Karoo zones.
 Slope zones are based in Hammerhead climber zones or you can chose use the Zwift colors.
-- You can align text/image to the left, center or right.
+- You can align  to the left, center or right, but you can select to use Karoo default alignment (your alignment in the Karoo profile).
+- Rolling fields shows only one field (for small and medium size fields) and change every 5-10-20-30 seconds between three different measures.
+You can select only two if you want (or only want but I don't know if this is very useful ;) )
+- You can use Headwind Field, this is from Timklge app, and it's mandatory to install and configure the app.
+KDouble extension only takes the values from Timklge app and shows in the field (rolling/vertical/horizontal)

 ## Know Bugs
 - The max number of every field horizontal is 3 digits, but it's better if you don't mix two types with 3 digits always.
-- There isn't possible to configure alignment of the fields (currently, will be in future versions).
 - Not intensive tested with all the fields, please report any issue.
 For example, number adaptation for the fields is not tested with all the fields.
+- If you use several fields your Karoo can be freeze especially if you have a Karoo 2.
+I've made several performance improvements but be careful to use 5 fields + rolling + headwind (in the same rolling or custom fields).. it's a lot of data to process.

 ## Credits